tobiasw225/musicmatcher/docker/readme.md

 # Docker

 The recommended way to set up the system is through docker, since it enables easy crossplattform development.
-To use the docker-containers, you'll first need docker:
+To make the installation process as easy as possible we created a build-script which downloads all necessary components.
+Make the file executable and run the script:

-	$ sudo apt-get install docker
+	$ sudo chmod +x docker/build.sh

-Visit [docker.com](https://www.docker.com/docker-windows) to download the windows version.

-After having installed docker, move into the musicmatcher directory.
-If a webserver is running in the background, you can stop it e.g. with

-	$ sudo /etc/init.d/apache2 stop
+	$ sudo docker/build.sh

+Afterwards you can use docker-compose to load the docker-containers and it's content.

+## Docker-Compose

+If everything is installed you can build the project.
+Change into the main  directory and run:

+	$ docker-compose -f docker/docker-compose.yml build

+This will install all needed dependecies in our project and set some environment variables.
+You thus can skip the sections on how to install audiveris and how to install without docker.
+To run the program, enter the following command.
+Make sure your computer has enough space (~1GB).

+To run all containers run:

+	$ docker-compose docker/docker-compose.yml up

+You can now access the web-page at your [localhost](http://localhost).

+### Postgres - Database

+For testing we are using a Postgres-Database.
+You can access the database e.g. with pgAdmin with the following parameters:

+host: 127.0.0.1
+port: 5433
+user: postgres
+psw: cs2018

-## With Single Dockerfile
+## Single Dockerfile

 Finally you build the container with the following command.
 Make sure to be in the musicmatcher directory, docker will find the Dockerfile automatically.